 Hoo-aanyia Blowhole is a spectacular natural phenomenon and day trip.
 From May to July, high seas force water 23m high through the rock chimney, then a further 20m into the air.

 Dickwella region is also home to the tallest Buddha in Sri Lanka.
 Wewurukannala Vihara (temple) and Dondra‘s 50 m Buddha will attract processions of dancers and elephants on November and December Poya days

 Tangalle has stunning pink beaches for sun worshippers which look inviting but steep drops and rip tides can make the sea dangerous.
 Go East to where the off-shore reef breaks the surf and provides calm water and safe diving.

 The town is very unsophisticated and tourism has had little effect.
 Whilst this is good to see, simple amentities are very difficult to find.
 Set on the beach, enjoy the eco beach cabanas of Palm Paradise Village and visit Yala, or Uda Walawe safari parks and the turtle conservation project at Rekawa.
-Or for something rather more luxurious, rent The Beach House or Mahawella Villa.
+Or for something rather more luxurious, rent a private villa. where the staff will indulge you.

 Bundala Bird Sancturary, Hambantota

 Neighbouring Tangalle is the home to thousands of flamingoes.
 Bird watchers will thrive on the migrant birds which visit this point of the island.
 For further details see our review of Bundala and birdwatching locations.